Vortex-Hub-Tech/doc-vortex/replit.md

 # Overview

 This is a full-stack project documentation system built with React on the frontend and Express.js on the backend.
-The application serves as a content management system for technical projects, allowing administrators to create, edit, and manage project documentation while providing a public-facing interface for users to browse published projects.
-The system features a clean, modern UI with markdown support for rich content creation.
+The application serves as a complete content management system for technical projects, allowing administrators to create, edit, and manage project documentation while providing a public-facing interface for users to browse published projects.
+The system features a clean, modern UI with markdown support for rich content creation and a comprehensive admin panel with multiple management areas.

 # User Preferences